Fly-killing device: Flyswatter

-A flyswatter (or fly-swat, fly swatter) usually consists of a small rectangular or round sheet of some lightweight, flexible, vented material (usually thin metallic, rubber, or plastic mesh) around 10 cm across, attached to a handle about 30 to 60 cm long made of a lightweight material such as wire, wood, plastic, or metal.
-The venting or perforations minimize the disruption of air currents, which can be detected by the fly and allow it to escape, and also reduce air resistance, making it easier to hit a fast-moving target such as a fly.
+A flyswatter (or fly-swat, fly swatter) usually consists of a small rectangular or round sheet of a lightweight, flexible, vented material (usually thin metallic, rubber, or plastic mesh) around 10 cm across, attached to a handle about 30 to 60 cm long made of a lightweight material such as wire, wood, plastic, or metal.
+The venting or perforations minimize the disruption of air currents, which are detected by an insect and allow escape, and also reduces air resistance, making it easier to hit a fast-moving target.

 A flyswatter is ideally lightweight and stiff, allowing quick acceleration to overcome the fast reaction time of the fly (six to ten times faster than a human), while also minimizing damage caused by hitting other objects.
 The flyswatter usually works by mechanically crushing the fly against a hard surface, after the user has waited for the fly to land somewhere.
-However, some skilled users can injure or stun an airborne insect in mid-flight by whipping the swatter through the air at an extreme speed.
+However, users can also injure or stun an airborne insect mid-flight by whipping the swatter through the air at an extreme speed.

 History

-The abeyance of insects by use of short horsetail staffs and fans is an ancient practice, dating back to the Egyptian pharaohs [Correction Needed].
+The abeyance of insects by use of short horsetail staffs and fans is an ancient practice, dating back to the Egyptian pharaohs.
 The earliest flyswatters were in fact nothing more than some sort of striking surface attached to the end of a long stick.
 An early patent on a commercial flyswatter was issued in 1900 to Robert R. Montgomery who called it a fly-killer.